filimo/ReaderTranslator/README.md

 **using SwiftUI, Combine and Catalyst for MacOS(Catalyst and AppKit) iPad iPhone**

 # Coming soon
 I almost finished implement Safari extension.
 You can review it in `#15_safari_plugin` branch right now.
+It's very intresting case when we need to make commnication between the app and extentions.

 ## Status
 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.